UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Satellite internet is vulnerable to weather and physical obstructions, while 5G can suffer from network congestion during peak usage hours.

+Assessing the weather impact on satellite internet versus 5G usually highlights the physical limitations of beaming signals from space.
 Satellite internet is notorious for “rain fade.”
-Because the signal has to travel through the entire atmosphere, heavy rain, snow, or thick cloud cover can scatter the signal and cut off your connection entirely.
-While severe storms can affect any wireless signal, satellite users in areas with frequent storms often find this a major frustration.
+Because the signal has to travel through the entire atmosphere, heavy rain, snow, or thick cloud cover can scatter the radio waves and cut off your connection entirely.

-5G internet is much more resistant to weather, as the signal travels a shorter distance near the ground.
-In dense urban environments, buildings can obstruct 5G, but in rural areas, the signal is generally reliable.
-However, 5G suffers from “deprioritization.”
-Cellular networks prioritize mobile phone traffic over home internet traffic.
-This means that during peak hours, like 7 p.m. when everyone is streaming video, your home internet speeds might suddenly drop if the local tower gets congested.
+5G internet avoids most of these environmental hurdles because the signal travels a much shorter distance near the ground and passes easily through standard building materials like drywall and glass.
+However, 5G suffers from its own unique problem: network deprioritization.
+Cellular networks prioritize mobile smartphone traffic over home internet traffic.
+During peak hours, like 7 p.m. when everyone gets home and starts streaming, your home internet speeds might suddenly slow down if the local cell tower gets congested with mobile users.

 The Eco-Conscious Choice: Energy and Hardware